Biblical Law

 Greg Sheridan

 Greg Sheridan is a polished erudite, articulate and erudite writer.
-His problem is a tendentious, blinkered and exclusive view of history.
+His problem, like many in Murdoch’s Australian is a tendentious, blinkered and exclusive view of history.
 He is held hostage, perhaps blinded, by his deeply seated entrenched convictions.

 The prevailing feeling is that a broadly based holistic curriculum is a threat to a monolithic Christian approach.
 Any broadly based, generous view of outside cultures somehow silences the Western Canon.
 We somehow feel the need to assert our culture as a superior one, why?